 I laid out the parameters, sources, and yet-unanswered questions for this draft bike tour plan in the first post.
 Here I present the first portion of the actual route, Seattle to Dayton.
 Feedback, recommendations, cautionary tales all welcome.
 The next post will cover three route options to get from Dayton to Spokane.

 Format: The day’s start/end points are in boldface.
 I’ve included some notes about stops along the way for caffeine, food notes if options are limited, and sightseeing, with their mileage from the starting point in that segment.
 I’m also noting constraints like “only one place to stay”.
-In some places I break off into a couple of alternate routes to weight the options.
+In some places I break off into a couple of alternate routes to weigh the options.
 I indicate altitude gain, not descent; the downhill “wheeee” doesn’t need to be part of my endurance calculation but the climbs do.

 These are deliberately not numbered as Day 1, Day 2, and so forth.
 Once I lay this all out I might change some of the break points.
 For example, I might put together two chunks to create a longer day followed by a shorter day depending on how the combination of eating, sleeping, and slogging up hills comes together.